What kind of learning are the schools offering: in-person, fully remote or hybrid?

 If students qualify for free and reduced-price lunches, how will they get those lunches?

-Do the schools offer any child-care options for working parents or school employees?
+Do the schools offer child-care options for working parents or school employees?

-My child needs to see a school mental health specialist or counselor.
-How will those visits take place?
+If a child needs to see a school mental health specialist or counselor, how will those visits take place?

 Has the school system curriculum changed as a result of the pandemic?
 Is the material being covered the same as in other years?